 Aside from competitive sports, there are varied opportunities for our students to exercise their competitive spirit.
-These include the Better Together, Debate Team, Hidon HaTanakh, Mock Trial, Math League, Boot Beit Din, Model Congress, Model United Nations, Chess Club, Torah Bowl, History Bowl, Poetry Slam, Science Olympiad, The Jerusalem Science Contest and College Bowl.
+These include the Better Together, Debate Team, Chidon HaTanakh, Mock Trial, Math League, Moot Beit Din, Model Congress, Model United Nations, Chess, Torah Bowl, History Bowl, Poetry Slam, Science Olympiad, The Jerusalem Science Contest and College Bowl.
 All of these competitions are great opportunities for learning, having fun and meeting other students from other schools throughout the greater New York area and beyond.
-As we are starting the year during the COVID-19 pandemic teams will meet and compete online; all practices will take place on zoom.